ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/csv-export/index.md

 - You can use the `Show CSV export content text` button, to preview the output.
 - You can use the `Download CSV export file` button to download a csv file.

-<grid-example title='CSV Export - Suppress Quotes' name='csv-export-suppress-quotes' type='generated' options='{ "enterprise": true, "exampleHeight": 400 }'></grid-example>
+<grid-example title='CSV Export - Suppress Quotes' name='csv-export-suppress-quotes' type='generated' options='{ "enterprise": true, "modules":["clientside", "csv", "menu"], "exampleHeight": 400 }'></grid-example>

 ## Prepending and Appending Content